No9/venshare/content/posts/2020-04-22---runtime-comparison/index.md

 So I thought I would take appsody and mix it up with another topic that I am intrested in - [simple but high preformance webserver development](https://venshare.com/tags/koreio).
 This led me to work on an [appsody stack](https://appsody.dev/docs/stacks/stacks-overview) for the async Rust HTTP framework [Tide](https://github.com/http-rs/tide).

-More on the [Tide stack](https://github.com/No9/rust-tide) in [later posts](https://venshare.com/tags/tide) but today I got a baseline Tide implementation up and running on the recently announced [RedHat OpenShift 4.3 Kubernetes Service (ROKS)](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) on [IBM Cloud](https://www.ibm.com/account/reg/ie-en/signup?formid=urx-40971).
+The instructions for using the [Tide stack](https://github.com/No9/rust-tide) are in the [README](https://github.com/No9/rust-tide/blob/master/README.md) and I'll be diving into more in [later posts](https://venshare.com/tags/tide) but today I got a baseline Tide implementation up and running on the recently announced [RedHat OpenShift 4.3 Kubernetes Service (ROKS)](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) on [IBM Cloud](https://www.ibm.com/account/reg/ie-en/signup?formid=urx-40971).

 ![OpenShift](images/openshift.png)